Yearly Archives: 2023

 Although they are technically vignettes, the short chapters in Sandra Cisneros’ The House on Mango Street are deeply poetic in their use of figurative language.
 And why wouldn’t they be?
 Cisneros herself is a poet as well as a prose writer who has a solid collection of poems to her credit.

-My teaching history included a long stretch of years teaching Mango Street.
+My teaching history includes a long stretch of years teaching Mango Street.
 During that time, I invited my students to write as well as read.
 In fact, they named their short collections after their own homes’ street names and selected a number of prompts below for inspiration.
+Once the prompts were selected, students reread the Cisneros vignette that inspired the writing prompt, pointed out to their groups (or the class) their favorite lines (often writing techniques, which they then identified), then used the vignettes as a model to write their own.

 The result?
 A greater appreciation of Cisneros’ style and no small amount of pride among student-writers once their little books of five vignettes (though teachers can pick any number) were written, critiqued, revised, published, and shared not only with the class but with their own families and friends.